Career Peer Advisor Program

 - Sharing interview tips

-Peer advisers volunteer 3-6 hours per week during the Center's drop-in hours and at events and programs on campus.
-Drop-in hours are typically from 1:30-4 p.m. on Tuesday-Friday.
-Peer advisers do presentations in residence halls and to clubs, attend information/career fairs on behalf of the Center, and occasionaly plan their own events.
+CPAs volunteer 4 – 7 hours per week during the CPC’s drop-in hours and at events and programs on campus.
+Drop-in hours are from 1 – 4 p.m. on Monday – Friday.
+CPAs do presentations in residence halls and to clubs, attend information/career fairs on behalf of the Career Planning Center, and plan their own events.
 They also help market the Center's events as well as the CPA program.

-Who can apply: Rising sophomores, juniors, and seniors.
-Students must have a minimum cumulative GPA of 2.8.
+- Rising sophomores, juniors, and seniors, with a minimum cumulative GPA of 2.8